-If during the research study we/I learn any information that might make you change your mind participating in the study, we/I will tell you.
+If during course of this research study we/I learn about new findings that might influence your willingness to continue participating in the study, we/I will inform you of these findings.
 (This section is optional.
 Consult your advisor to decide if it applies to your study).